 Prescription pancreatic enzyme products are probably safe when taken by mouth under the guidance of a healthcare provider.

 Side effects can include high or low blood sugar, stomach pain, abnormal bowel movements, gas, headache, or dizziness.

 I am taking prescription pancreatic enzyme products in amounts more significant than prescribed is not safe.

 Higher doses can increase your chance of having a specific rare bowel disorder.

 Pregnancy and breastfeeding

-There is not enough reliable information to know if pancreatic enzyme products are safe to use during pregnancy or while breastfeeding.
-Avoid use, unless directed by a healthcare professional.
+There is not enough reliable information to know if pancreatic enzyme products are safe during pregnancy or while breastfeeding.
+Avoid use unless directed by a healthcare professional.

 Pancreatic enzyme products can make it difficult for some people with diabetes to control their blood sugar.

 You should monitor your blood sugar carefully and watch for signs of low blood sugar (hypoglycemia) or high blood sugar (hyperglycemia) if you have diabetes and use pancreatic enzyme products.